lolilaifu/lolilaifu.simpleeventcalendar/README.md

 🌑 **Black and White Theme**
 Enjoy a modern and sleek black-and-white theme that ensures your focus stays on the events themselves.

+🗃️ **Backup your data**
+You can always backup and restore your data anytime you want.

 ## Demo

 Check out a live demo of the calendar here: